egladman/hhkb-usb-cover/README.md

-# hhkb-usb-cover
+# HHKB USB cover

-HHKB USB cover for Hasu's controller
+This is my first attempt at modeling a cover for each of the unused ports on the Happy Hacking Keyboard with Hasu's controller.